KohoVolit/vaa2012-2/www/prezidentske-volby-2018/match/README.md

 - `q` - JSON encoded user's answers in form: {`question_id`: `user's answer`} (`1` = Yes, `-1` = No, `0` = Neutral)
 - `w` - JSON encoded user's extra weights in form: {`question_id`: `user's weight`} (`true` if user selected the question as extra important for them, default otherwise)
 - `key` - value to distinguish among different sources (useful for further analyses of the source's users)
+- `complete` - if `1`, include also candidates who did not answers and their replies were prepared by experts (i.e., Mr. Zeman in Czech presidential elections 2018) (only selected 35 questions!)

 #### Example